DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-20-experiment-1-finding-school-placements-if-youre-a-provider.md

 >
 > **How might we** support providers to find enough mentors to maximise trainee capacity?

 ## What we did

 ### Experiment goals

-The experiment had two goals:
+The experiment had 2 goals:

 - general fact-finding about school placements
 - understanding how a provider might find a school placement

 #### General fact-finding about school placements

+The fact-finding part of the research included:

-General overview of their role, their organisation and their partner school network.
-A run-through of their pain points, core needs, and any specific challenges they face.
+- a general discussion about the participant’s role, their organisation and their partner school network
+- a run-through of their pain-points, core needs and any specific challenges they face with school placements

 #### Understanding how a provider might find a school placement

-Taking the provider through the journey of how they could search for a placement based on chosen criteria.
+Taking the research through a prototype journey of how they could search for a placement based on chosen criteria.

 ### How the prototype works